-The South Coast AQMD staff prepared five white papers to provide technical background, a policy framework for the 2022 AQMP, and better integration of major planning issues such as air quality, transportation, infrastructure, climate, energy, and business considerations.
-These white papers were intended to assist the public, stakeholders, and the South Coast AQMD staff to better understand important facts and policies related to the development of the 2022 AQMP and are expected to be released in May 2022.
+The-South Coast AQMD staff prepared five policy briefs white papers to provide policy background information supporting adoption and implementation of the 2022 AQMP technical background, a policy framework for the 2022 AQMP, and better integration of major planning issues such as air quality, transportation, infrastructure, climate, energy, and business considerations.
+These white paperspolicy briefs were intended to assist the public, stakeholders, and the South Coast AQMD staff to better understand important facts and policies related to the development of the 2022 AQMP and were are expected to be released in May 2022 on June 9, 2022.

-The five white papers focus on the following key topics of the 2022 AQMP:
+The five white paperspolicy briefs focus on the following key topics of the 2022 AQMP:

+- Black Box Measures,

+- Climate Change and Decarbonization,; and

-- Federal Approach (Ocean-Going Vessels, Aircraft, Locomotives, Heavy-Duty Vehicles);
+- Federal Approach (Ocean-Going Vessels, Aircraft, Locomotives, Heavy-Duty Vehicles),

-- Black Box;

-- Buildings- Affordability;
+- Buildings Affordability;

+- Infrastructure-Energy Outlook, and

-- Climate Change and Decarbonization; and
+- Residential and Commercial Building Appliances.

-- Infrastructure- Energy Outlook